Operation Badr (1973)

-In addition to the canal crossing, Egypt laid a successful naval blockade against Israel in the Red Sea and Mediterranean Sea.
-The 1973 war is commemorated in a special Egyptian museum, the 6th of October Panorama in Cairo and in Damascus.
+In addition to the crossing, Egypt had successfully implemented a naval blockade against Israel in the Red Sea and the Mediterranean Sea.
+Though Israel ultimately was able to halt the Egyptian advance and begin a counterattack in the southern Suez Canal, the sweeping success of Egyptian troops in the initial stages of the conflict, including Operation Badr, is specially commemorated by the 6th of October Panorama in Egypt's Cairo and by the October War Panorama in Syria's Damascus.
+In Cairo, the 6th of October Bridge is named for the date on which Operation Badr commenced.

 Prelude: 1967–1970

+Israeli occupation of the Sinai Peninsula

-At the end of the Six-Day War, Israel held the entire Sinai peninsula, with the exception of Port Fouad.
+At the end of the Six-Day War, Israel held the entire Sinai Peninsula, with the exception of Port Fouad.
 Israel's victory in the Six-Day War brought about a sense of security within Israel; the occupied territory added strategic depth to the country's defense.
 Consequently, Israel and Egypt ignored United Nations Security Council Resolution (UNSCR) 242, which called for withdrawal from occupied territories in return for Arab recognition, and negotiations between the countries ceased.
 Israeli Prime Minister Golda Meir aimed to maintain the status quo and believed that her country's military strength would secure peace with Arab nations on their terms.
 Egypt, following the "three nos" policy, refused to recognize Israel or even negotiate with directly, preferring talks via third parties.

+Soviet aid for Egypt's military

 The 1967 war had severely depleted Egypt's military strength, as most of their air force and a large quantity of equipment was destroyed.
 Soviet assistance helped the Egyptian military to start the rebuilding of their armed forces shortly after the war, and by September 1968 Egyptian ground forces had sufficiently recovered to challenge the Israeli presence east of the Suez canal.
 The War of Attrition began with Egyptian artillery barrages and commando raids into the Sinai, which were countered by deep-striking Israeli airstrikes and heli-borne raids into Egypt.
 Egypt's inability to challenge Israeli air superiority led to the deployment of Soviet-operated air-defense assets to protect parts of Egypt's interior, deterring the Israelis from launching their deep penetration raids and allowing the Egyptians to rebuild their air defenses.
 The defensive upgrades incurred increasing Israeli air losses, leading to an August 1970 ceasefire that lasted until 1973.
 Nasser died in September 1970 and was succeeded by Anwar Sadat.